Thermal energy storage systems are considered one of the most important load displacement techniques,

 the expansion while adding cooling tanks instead of increasing the capacity of

-power is stored in these systems either by using the chilled water, ice or
+power is stored in these systems either by using chilled water, ice or

 special types of salts as a storage medium.
 Since water is cheap and has good

-properties compared to salts, water is commonly used in the power storage
+properties compared to salts, water is commonly used for power storage

 purposes, whether in its liquid or frozen state.